linode/docs/docs/guides/applications/containers/using-buildah-oci-images/index.md

 Buildah gives you powerful means of creating and maintaining OCI-compliant images.
 You may be familiar with Dockerfiles, one of the most common formats for container images.
 Buildah fully supports them and can create images directly from them.

 But Buildah can also craft container images from scratch.
-Buildah allows you to use typical command-line commands for setting up a system to build out the contents of a container.
-By the end, Buildah can render and export an OCI container from your work on the container file system.
+Buildah allows you to use command-line commands to build up the container from a complete blank slate, giving it only the contents you need.
+By the end, Buildah can render and export an OCI container image from your work.

 ### Buildah vs Docker

 Overall, Buildah is similar in functionality to Docker.
 So what sets it apart?
 Why use Buildah instead of Docker?

 One of Buildah's primary advantages is that it avoids the security risks of the Docker daemon.
 The Docker daemon runs on a socket with root-level access, and this has the potential to introduce security risks.
-In fact, the OCI is at least in part a response to this security risk in the Docker daemon.

-Buildah, implementing OCI standards, avoids this risk.
+Buildah avoids this risk by running without a daemon and allowing containers to be truly rootless.

 With Buildah, the user also has the ability to create container images from scratch.
 Buildah can mount an empty container and lets the user add only what they need.
 This feature can be extraordinarily useful when you need a lightweight image.

 Buildah also gives the user fine-grain control of images, and specifically image layers.
 For those looking for more capabilities in their containerization tools, Buildah tends to offer what they need.

-However, Buildah is not as useful when it comes to running container images.
+However, Buildah is not as useful when it comes to running and deploying container images.
 It can run them, but lacks some of the features to be found in other tools.
+Instead, Buildah puts the vast majority of its emphasis on creating containers and building container images.

 For that reason, users often build their OCI images in Buildah and run them using Podman, a tool for running and managing containers.
+You can learn more about Podman in our guide [Podman vs Docker: Comparing the Two Containerization Tools](/docs/guides/podman-vs-docker/).

 ## How to Install Buildah